Check out Playing The Band – a complete biography of Jon Hiseman by Martin Hanson

 Following the passing of musician friends, Larry Coryell and Allan Holdsworth in the first few months of 2017, Jon conceived the idea of a tribute album to all the great players he had had the privilege of working with and who had greatly influenced his music.

-JCM (Jon Hiseman, Clem Clempson & Mark Clarke) pay tribute to Graham Bond, Jack Bruce, Gary Moore, Dick Heckstall-Smith, Ollie Halsall, John Mole, Larry Coryell and Allan Holdsworth with their new album ‘Heroes” due for release in early 2018, followed by a European Tour.
+JCM (Jon Hiseman, Clem Clempson & Mark Clarke) paid tribute to Graham Bond, Jack Bruce, Gary Moore, Dick Heckstall-Smith, Ollie Halsall, John Mole, Larry Coryell and Allan Holdsworth with their new album ‘Heroes” released in 2018, though their European Tour was cancelled with Jon Hiseman was discovered to have a cancercous brain tumour.